Lumi-supercomputer/LUMI-training-materials/docs/4day-20240423/notes_2_07_LUMI_Software_Stacks.md

     Likewise, for containers for distributed AI, one may need to inject an appropriate RCCL plugin to fully use the SlingShot 11 interconnect.

+*   As containers rely on drivers in the kernel of the host OS, the AMD driver may also cause problems.
+AMD only guarantees compatibility of the driver with two minor versions before and after the ROCm release for which the driver was meant.
+Hence containers using a very old version of ROCm or a very new version compared to what is available on LUMI, may not always work as expected.

 *   The support for building containers on LUMI is currently very limited due to security concerns.
 Any build process that requires elevated privileges, fakeroot or user namespaces